1085 Winnipeg Avenue

 While Ci highlights these key results, they may not be a complete representation of Harvest Manitoba’s results and impact.

-Charity Intelligence has given Harvest Manitoba a Fair impact rating based on demonstrated impact per dollar spent.
+Harvest Manitoba is rated as Fair impact based on demonstrated social impact per dollar spent.

 Impact Rating: Fair